ligato/docs/docs/plugins/vpp-plugins.md

 	}
 ```

-The configuration data can be combined with any other VPP or Linux configuration.
+---

-Update data with gRPC by using the client of the `ConfigurationClient` type.
-Read more about how to prepare the gRPC connection, and other CRUD methods in the [GRPC tutorial][grpc-tutorial]:
+Update the VPP configuration using the client of the `ConfigurationClient` type:
 ```go
 import (
 	"github.com/ligato/vpp-agent/proto/ligato/configurator"